The Chess game as we know is gradually going extinct:

 Chess, the King of games and the game of Kings, is supposed to be a contest of creative ideas.
 It became (at least for professionals) a memorization contest, granting a theoretical win for the side that succeeds in surprising the opponent with a better opening preparation, a novelty etc.

-This evolution is a direct consequence of continual refinement of technique and assimilation of knowledge, opening theory and Computers played a major role in this evolution.
-Chess Engines became so strong, that a simple program running on a smartphone can beat the world champion.
+This evolution is a direct consequence of continual refinement of technique and assimilation of knowledge.
+Development of opening theory and use of Computers played a major role.
+Engines became so strong, that a simple program running on a smartphone can beat the world champion.

-Getting rid of the vast array of opening theories will certainly help keeping the true values of chess as an intellectuel contest.
+Getting rid of the vast array of opening theory, is one of the keys to help restore chess as an intellectuel contest.

-The idea behind Musketeer Chess, is to bring minimal but meaningful changes to the rules of the game of chess, maintaining as much of the present game as possible and eliminating “undesirable” features like the over-analyzed starting positions and opening theory.
+The idea behind Musketeer Chess, is to bring minimal but meaningful changes to the rules of the game of chess, maintaining as much of the present game as possible and limiting some aspects, like the over-analyzed starting positions and opening theory.

 LEOPARD, CANNON, ELEPHANT, HAWK, UNICORN, FORTRESS, SPIDER, DRAGON (or AMAZONE), CHANCELLOR, and ARCHBISHOP.

-For example: You can play play with White Spider with mixed colors as the top can be Black and vice versa.
-A Fortress with a Black Basis and a Dragon Head etc.)
+For example: You can use a White Spider, with Black top and vice versa, a Fortress with a Black Basis and a Dragon Head etc.)

 The Spider basis can be a piece for itself.